Sayed Amjad Hussain: Achievements

-As an internationally recognized explorer, he founded the Team Indus exploration group which traversed and photographed the entire 2,000 miles of the river Indus in Pakistan during the first three expeditions (in 1987, 1992 and 1994) and the source of the river in western Tibet during the 1996 expedition.
-This expedition was chronicled as cover story in the fall 1997 issue of the Explorers Journal.
-He took part in a number of photography exhibitions and won 26 prizes.
+As an internationally recognized explorer, he founded the Team Indus exploration group which traversed and photographed the entire 2,000 miles of the river Indus in Pakistan during the first three expeditions (in 1987, 1992, and 1994) and the source of the river in western Tibet during the 1996 expedition.
+This expedition was chronicled as the cover story in the fall 1997 issue of the Explorers Journal.
+He took part in several photography exhibitions and won 26 prizes.
 His photographs have appeared on 35 magazine covers and in 8 calendars.
-16 of his medical photographs has been published in the Photo Clinic section of "Consultant Magazine".
-His photographs have also been published in text books.
+16 of his medical photographs have been published in the Photo Clinic section of "Consultant Magazine".
+His photographs have also been published in textbooks.

 In 1982, Dr. Hussain was appointed by the Government of Pakistan to serve on its Health Policy Panel to formulate the country's Five-Year Health Plan.
 After his retirement in 2004, he was elevated to the rank of Professor Emeritus by the University of Toledo.
 In recognition of his many achievements, The University of Toledo established the S. Amjad Hussain Endowed Professorship in Thoracic and Cardiovascular Surgery in 2009.

 Affiliations with organizations

-Mr. Hussain has been a member of 19 civic and religious organizations and 17 professional organizations and has held more than 20 leadership positions in other organizations of which some are listed below:
+Mr. Hussain has been a member of 19 civic and religious organizations and 17 professional organizations and has held more than 20 leadership positions in other organizations which are listed below: